Isabel of Conches: Marriage and issue

-The legend
+Legend

-The chronicler Orderic Vitalis in the Ecclesiastical history describes Isabel in some detail.
+The chronicler Orderic Vitalis in his Ecclesiastical History describes Isabel in some detail.

-Orderic describes Isabel "joyful, generous, daring and well loved by all."
+Orderic describes Isabel as "joyful, generous, daring and well loved by all".
 He describes her in the hall of Conches, listening to knights talk about their dreams.
-Isabel unfortunately also had a conflictual relationship with her sister-in-law, Helewise of Évreux.
+Isabel unfortunately, also had a conflicted relationship with her sister-in-law, Helewise of Évreux.
 The disagreement reached a point that her husband took up arms against William, Count of Évreux.
-Both families came to open war in 1091–92, when William attacked Conches.
+Both families came to open war in 1091–1092, when William attacked Conches.

-During the ensuing conflict, Isabel is said to have worn armor, joined her knights on the battlefield.
-The chronicler describes her in the following manner:
+During the ensuing conflict, Isabel is said to have worn armour and joined her knights on the battlefield.
+Orderic describes her in the following manner:

-"In war she rode armed as a knight among the knights; and she showed no less courage among the knights in hauberks and sergeants-at-arms than did the maid Camilla, the pride of Italy, among the troops of Turnus.
-She deserved comparison with Lampeto and Marpesia, Hippolyta and Penthesilea and the other warlike Amazon queens."
+In war she rode armed as a knight among the knights; and she showed no less courage among the knights in hauberks and sergeants-at-arms than did the maid Camilla, the pride of Italy, among the troops of Turnus.
+She deserved comparison with Lampeto and Marpesia, Hippolyta and Penthesilea and the other warlike Amazon queens.

-He gives no further description of her role in the battle.
+Orderic gives no further description of her role in the battle.
 Isabel may have encouraged the knights, or perhaps fought actively, as the comparisons to these warlike heroines seem to suggest.

 A settlement was finally reached between the warring families.